Query schedules

 Set alerts for a scheduled query status alerts-for-query-status

 You can also subscribe to query alerts as part of your scheduled query settings.
-This means that you receive notifications upon a change in status of your query.
-Alerts can be received as either as pop-up notifications or emails.
+You can configure your settings to receive notifications for a variety of situations.
+Alerts can be set for a quarantined state, delays in query processing, or a change in status of your query.
 The available query-state alert options include start, success, and failure.
-Select the check box to subscribe to alerts for that status of scheduled query.
+Alerts can be received either as pop-up notifications or emails.
+Select the checkbox to subscribe to alerts for that status of scheduled query.

 The Schedule details panel with the Alert options highlighted.